rotating-roles/templates/README.md

 ### Responsible for
 * Pay attention to questions and comments from your community in your chat rooms, issue trackers, mailing lists, social media.
-* Bring user's pain points back to the team and make sure they are prioritized.
+* Bring user's pain points back to the team and make sure they are triaged and prioritized.
 * Suggest improvements based on the feedback.
 * Lead community meetings.